fenago/apache-solr/lab_guides/Lab_6.md

 in the list of desirable search engines:

 -  Highlighting
 -  Spell checking
 -  Reranking
 -  Transformation of results
 -  Suggested words
 -  Pagination on results
 -  Expand and collapse
 -  Grouping and clustering
 -  Spatial search
 -  More like this word
 -  Autocomplete

 We will look at some of these functions in detail later in this lab, but first Let's understand every component that performs an important role during searches and generates impressive results.

 Search relevance
 ----------------------------------

-Relevance is a measurement of the user\'s satisfaction with the response to their search query.
+Relevance is a measurement of the user's satisfaction with the response to their search query.
 It completely depends on the context of the search.
 Sometimes, the same document can be searched by different classes of people for different